Jaishree Odin

-Jaishree Odin is a literary scholar who is the director and a professor of the Program of Interdisciplinary Studies at the University of Hawaii.
+Jaishree Odin is a literary scholar who is the director and a professor of the Program of Interdisciplinary Studies at the University of Hawaiʻi.
 Her research relates to cultural studies of science and technology, literary and political ecology, ecology and ethics, system's ecology, and eco-literacy.
 Her work ranges from German philosophy and the feminist angle to mysticism.
 She has also considered the current relevance of Shaivite theories of higher consciousness.

 Jaishree is sister of computer scientists Avinash Kak and Subhash Kak.

-Education and Career
+Education and career

-Odin obtained a Master of Science degree in Chemistry from India, following which she went on to earn a doctorate in comparative literature from the State University of New York at Stony Brook.
+Odin obtained a Master of Science degree in chemistry from India, following which she went on to earn a doctorate in comparative literature from the State University of New York at Stony Brook.

 Odin teaches in the Liberal Studies program at the University of Hawaii.
 Besides, she is the director of a Sloan foundation-funded online distance learning project at the university, which is intended to increase access to higher education in the state of Hawaii.